annnieglez/portfolio-analysis/README.md

 │    └── *.pyc                        # Ignore Python bytecode files
-├── *.csv                             # The datasets used for the portfolio analysis ├── README.md                         # The readme file with project overview, objectives, and instructions ├── main.ipynb                        # Main script to run the project └── requirements.txt                  # List of Python dependencies required for the project (e.g., pandas, matplotlib, etc.)
+├── *.csv                             # The datasets used for the portfolio analysis ├── README.md                         # The readme file with project overview, objectives, and instructions ├── Tech-Challenge.ipynb                        # Main script to run the project └── requirements.txt                  # List of Python dependencies required for the project (e.g., pandas, matplotlib, etc.)

 ```